IOW Photographers - Linden

 Cyril and Margaret had, at least, two children; Eric Hyde (born 1902) and Clarice May (born 1903) - their baptisms at Holy Trinity Church, Ryde recording their father's occupation as a photographer.
 It is not known when Cyril opened his studio at 113A High Street, Ryde.

-Cyril Linden and family left the Island by 1909 and moved to Middlesex where a daughter, Edith Mabel, was born at Wealdstone in the spring of 1909.
+Cyril Linden and family left the Island and moved to Middlesex where a daughter, Edith Mabel, was born at Wealdstone in the spring of 1909.
 Later, at the time of the 1911 census, the family was living in Wembley, where Charles was still working as a photographer on his own account at home.
-Meanwhile, the photographer Hugh Nicholls was in business at 113A High Street, Ryde from c1910.
+Meanwhile, the photographer Hugh Nichols continued in business at 113A High Street, Ryde until at least 1939.

 of the right age too) was found living at 45 Great Percy Street, Clerkenwell, London.